ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 ---------------------------------

 By default, child actors and tasks don't share the same placement group that the parent uses.
-If you'd like to automatically schedule child actors/tasks to the same placement group, set ``placement_group_capture_child_tasks`` to True.
+To automatically schedule child actors or tasks to the same placement group, set ``placement_group_capture_child_tasks`` to True.

 .. tabbed:: Python